gregology/gregology.github.io/codex.md

 ## Beliefs about Me

-- I am ignorant of the universe or multiverse or multiverses but trying my hardest
+- I am ignorant
-- Things that I hold as truths today may not be truths in the future
+- Today's beliefs may not be tomorrow's beliefs
+- My emotions are my responsibility
 - I will continue to change
 - There is no universal purpose of life, we must make our own
 - I am not sure what my purpose of life is yet